e-karr/odin-calculator/README.md

 Calculator based on The Odin Project

-Currently working on the below features:
-- need to add functionality to +/- button
+Future features to add:
+* backspace
+* keyboard functionality